-What the indicators measure Case study assumptions Time required to enforce a contract through the courts (calendar days) The dispute in the case study involves the breach of a sales contract between 2 domestic businesses.
+The dispute in the case study involves the breach of a sales contract between two domestic businesses.
 The case study assumes that the court hears an expert on the quality of the goods in dispute.
-This distinguishes the case from simple debt enforcement. • Time to file and serve the case Time for trial and to obtain the judgment Time to enforce the judgment To make the data comparable across economies, Doing Business uses several assumptions about the case: Cost required to enforce a contract through the courts (% of claim) The dispute concerns a lawful transaction between two businesses (Seller and Buyer), both located in the economy's largest business city.
-For 11 economies the data are also collected for the second largest business city.
-Attorney fees - The buyer orders custom-made goods, then fails to pay alleging that the goods are • Court fees not of adequate quality. • Enforcement fees - The value of the dispute is 200% of the income per capita or the equivalent in loc currency of USD 5,000, whichever is greater.
-Quality of judicial processes index (0-18) - The seller sues the buyer before the court with jurisdiction over commercial cases worth 200% of income per capita or \$5,000.
-Court structure and proceedings (-1-5) - The seller requests the pretrial attachment of the defendant's movable assets to • Case management (0-6) secure the claim. - The dispute on the quality of the goods requires an expert opinion.
-Court automation (0-4) - The judge decides in favor of the seller; there is no appeal.
-Alternative dispute resolution (0-3) - The seller enforces the judgment through a public sale of the buyer's movable assets.
+This distinguishes the case from simple debt enforcement.

+To make the data on the time and comparable across economies, several assumptions about the case are used:

+- The dispute concerns a lawful transaction between two businesses (Seller and Buyer), both located in the economy's largest business city.
+For 11 economies the data are also collected for the second largest business city. - The Buyer orders custom-made furniture, then fails to pay alleging that the goods are not of adequate quality. - The value of the dispute is 200% of the income per capita or the equivalent in local currency of USD 5,000, whichever is greater. - The Seller sues the Buyer before the court with jurisdiction over commercial cases worth 200% of income per capita or \$5,000 whichever is greater. - The Seller requests the pretrial attachment of the defendant's movable assets to secure the claim. - The claim is disputed on the merits because of Buyer's allegation that the quality of the goods was not adequate. - The judge decides in favor of the seller; there is no appeal. - The Seller enforces the judgment through a public sale of the Buyer's movable assets.